King of Collectibles: The Goldin Touch

 King of Collectibles: The Goldin Touch is an American reality television show following Ken Goldin and employees of his company Goldin Auctions that premiered on Netflix in 2023.
 The show reached No. 4 in the U.S. and No. 20 worldwide on Netflix during season 2.
+The third season released on the 23rd of December, 2025.

 Production

 The first season was announced in March 2022 with Omaha Productions producing the show and Peyton Manning as executive producer.
 It premiered on Netflix on April 28, 2023.
 It was renewed for a second season in July 2023.
 The second season premiered on June 12, 2024.
-As of April 1 2025, Netflix has not announced whether it will be renewed for another season.
-On  July 2025, Netflix renewed King of Collectibles: The Goldin Touch for a third season.
+In July 2025, Netflix renewed King of Collectibles: The Goldin Touch for a third season.